-A good place to start when looking for an REO property is to search publicly available listings from the Department of Housing and Urban Development (HUD) and other federal agencies, including the Department of Veterans Affairs, the Department of Agriculture, and the IRS.
-In addition to the listings of the federal government itself, you can also search listings from Fannie Mae and Freddie Mac, which are government-sponsored entities (GSE).
+A good place to start when looking for an REO property is to search publicly available listings from the Department of Housing and Urban Development (HUD) and other federal agencies, including the Department of Veterans Affairs, the Department of Agriculture and the IRS.
+In addition to the listings of the federal government itself, you can also search listings from Fannie Mae and Freddie Mac.

-Large banks may prefer to make a loan and hold onto it for 15 or 30 years rather than selling it to mortgage investors and including it in a mortgage-backed security (MBS).
-In these cases, the banks may have their own online listings where you can search through for REO properties they’ve repossessed.
+Some large banks may prefer to make a loan and hold onto it for 15 or 30 years rather than selling it to mortgage investors and including it in a mortgage-backed security (MBS).
+In these cases, the banks may have their own online listings where you can search for REO properties they’ve repossessed.

 How To Make A Strong Offer

 Since they want to get the listing off their books as soon as possible, the lender or investor selling the REO property will want to be confident the deal is going to go through right away.